 – Yellow Card (Non-Releasable)

-These are the same fouls as yellow cards, but there’s no option for the offending player to re-enter the game before their two minutes is up.
+These are the same fouls as yellow cards but there’s no option for the offending player to re-enter the game before their two minutes are up.

 – Red Card